Common long-term side effects of chemotherapy include early menopause and weight gain. Rare side effects include heart problems and leukemia.

 Learn about short-term effects of chemotherapy.

 Some chemotherapy drugs can damage the ovaries and stop regular menstrual cycles (amenorrhea).
-In women under 40, this condition is often temporary and periods will start again.
-In women over 40, it is more often permanent, meaning menopause begins earlier than expected [29-30].
-Some women may resume having periods months or years after chemotherapy ends.
+In women under 40, this condition is often temporary (periods usually start again).
+In women over 40, it is more often permanent, meaning menopause begins earlier than expected .
+Some women may begin having periods again months or years after chemotherapy ends.
 However, even for women whose periods return, menopause may still begin at an earlier age than for other women .

 Going through early menopause can be very upsetting.
 As with natural menopause, you may have symptoms such as hot flashes (including night sweats) and vaginal dryness (also called vaginal atrophy).
 And, because the onset of menopause is abrupt, these symptoms may be more severe than with natural menopause.